evvvvil/urptransitionshaders-docs/README.md

 Scale transition coverage to adjust amount of object revealed at the end of transition.

 **Gradient Length**<br>
-This option is only available when surface  type is set to 'Transparent'.
+_This option is only available when surface  type is set to 'Transparent'._<br>
 Length of transition gradient.
 Lower number will make the transition gradient shorter.

 **Position Offset**<br>